Where is the office located?

 Community is a program for players who want a more relaxed, fun environment where they are able to play with their friends, in their local community.
 Players looking for a program with more emphasis on development and skills then a prospects or performance team might be the right choice.
 Prospects and performance teams will not necessarily be based in your local community and will ask for more commitment and higher skill level than community.
 You can chat with the Technical Directors if you are unsure which is the best fit.

-Should my child play U8 Prospects or Community?
+Should my child play U8 Skills Center or Community?

 My child is a U9 player why might s/he be playing on the U10 team?